In this post Victron Online Training Manager Guy Stewart tells us how additional new servers are helping VRM data fly around the world even faster:

 Remote Console allows you to access a GX device connected to a Victron system from anywhere in the world – as if you were standing in front of it.
 New servers have just been set up in South Africa, the U.S.A and Australia, to support those already in Europe.
 This will improve Remote Console access speeds for Victron users around the world.

 If you are outside Europe and use Remote Console, you should notice the improvements immediately, you don’t need to make any changes to the system, the system will automatically pick the best server.
 To use Remote Console, you will need a Victron GX device connected to the internet.
 You can confirm it is connected by going to Remote Console menu in the Setting menu of the GX device.
-There are more instructions in this Remote Console manual if you get stuck.
+There are more instructions in the Remote Console manual (See Section 4.3) if you get stuck.

-Other recent improvements to Remote tools also include full remote access to VE.Direct devices that are connected to a GX device with VictronConnect Remote.
+Other recent improvements to Remote tools also include full remote access to VE.Direct devices that are connected to a GX device with VictronConnect Remote (See section 10 of this manual).
 Just like Remote Console, this allows you to access VE.Direct devices just like you were standing in front of them.
 Able to make changes to settings and perform firmware updates via VictronConnect.

 Improvements are coming to also allow the same access to VE.Can products in VictronConnect Remote.
 For now it is possible to do a Remote firmware update of VE.Can products using the VRM Remote Firmware update feature.
 This is accessible for Full Access users, as long as VRM Two Way Communication is enabled in the VRM online portal menu of the GX device.